NeVAE: A Deep Generative Model for Molecular Graphs: : A Variational Autoencoder for Molecular Graphs

 where the ordering for the edge and edge weights is independent of node labels and hence permutation invariant, $e_k$ and $y_{u_k v_k}$ denote the $k$-th edge and edge weight under the chosen order, and $\Ecal_{k-1} = \{e_1, \ldots, e_{k-1}\}$ and $\Ycal_{k-1} = \{y_{u_1 v_1}, \ldots, y_{u_{k-1} v_{k-1}}\}$ denote the $k-1$ previously generated edges and edge weights respectively.

 Moreover, the model characterizes the conditional probabilities in the above formulation as follows.
-For each node, it represents all potential node feature values $\fb_u = \qb$ as an unnormalized log probability vector (or `logits'), feeds this logit into a softmax distribution and samples the node features.
-Then, it represents the average number of edges through as a logit, feeds this logit into a Poisson distribution and samples the number of edges.
-Finally, it represents all potential edges as logits and, for each edge, all potential edge weights as another logit, and it feeds the former vector into a single softmax distribution and the latter vectors each into a different softmax distribution.
+For each node, it represents all potential values for the atom types $\tb_u = \qb$ as an unnormalized log probability vector (or `logits'), feeds this logit into a softmax distribution and samples the node features.
+Then, it represents the average number of edges as a logit, feeds this logit into a Poisson distribution and samples the number of edges.
+Next, it represents all potential edges as logits and, for each edge, all potential edge weights as another logit, and it feeds the former vector into a single softmax distribution and the latter vectors each into a different softmax distribution.
 Moreover, the edge distribution and the corresponding edge weight distributions depend on a set of binary \emph{masks}, which may depend on the sampled node features and also get updated every time a new edge and edge weight are sampled.
 By doing so, it prevents the generation of certain \emph{undesirable} edges and edges weights, allowing for the generated graph to fulfill a set of predefined local structural and functional properties.
+Finally, for each atom, it samples its coordinates $\xb_u$ from a multidimensional Gaussian distribution whose mean and variance depends on the latent vectors of the corresponding atom as well as its neighbors and the underlying chemical bonds.